basher83/Supernova-MicroK8s-Infra/tasks/prep/PREP-001-create-vm-template.md

 ## Objective

-Create a standardized Ubuntu Server 22.04 LTS VM template in Proxmox that will serve as the base for deploying 6 VMs (2 master nodes, 3 worker nodes, and 1 jumpbox) for the MicroK8s cluster.
+Create a standardized Ubuntu Server 22.04 LTS VM template in Proxmox that will serve as the base for deploying 4 VMs (3 MicroK8s nodes + 1 jumpbox) for the MicroK8s cluster.
 This template must include cloud-init support and qemu-guest-agent for Terraform automation.

 ## Prerequisites